 This impressive expanse of ecosystem includes savannas, rainforests, deciduous forests, seasonal forests, and flooded forests.
 No two ecosystems within the Amazonian rainforest are identical, making this massive area the most diverse and undiscovered in the world.

-The rainforest is known as the lungs of the planet because it boasts nearly 1,000,000,000 different species of fish, insects, mammals, birds, spiders, animals, and amphibians.
 What is the climate like across this huge expanse of rainforest?
 It's a hot and humid 79 degrees pretty much throughout the year as an average, but temperatures during the day can reach up to 93 degrees Fahrenheit.

 It may feel more humid prior to and following the heavy downpours for which the Amazon is known.
 The heavy rains are typical during all 12 months of the year.
-The Amazon has received up to 180 inches of rain in a single year!
-The vegetation in the rainforest produces nearly 20% of the oxygen needed around the world!
+The Amazon has received up to 180 inches of rain in a single year! |

 The tropical rainforest provides food for the world to eat.
 The foods we enjoy without giving it much thought include pineapples, coffee, ginger, oranges, bananas, chocolate, black pepper, grapefruit, lemons, nuts, spices, vanilla, mangoes, nuts, tomatoes, and coconuts, to name a few.